 As you sleep, your sheets and pillowcases accrue a build-up of sebum, skin cells, bacteria, dirt, and makeup.
 This residue can end up right back on your skin, contributing to breakouts.

 So wash your bedding!
-And not just your pillowcases (though you should definitely clean those, too).
-We’re talking an entirely stripped bed, fitted sheet and all.
+And not just your pillowcases (though you should clean those, too).
+We’re talking an entirely stripped bed, fitted sheet, and all.

 Nix all those acidic or abrasive scrubs, washcloths, and loofahs.
-They can cause irritation and shred the outer layers of your skin, leaving it vulnerable to even more problems.
+They can irritate and shred the outer layers of your skin, leaving it vulnerable to even more problems.

 For mild, daily exfoliation that won’t damage your skin, try our Radiant Cleansing Nectar.
 Applied with a cotton round, it gently buffs away dirt and oil.
 Complement with our Illuminating Essence Exfoliating Mask a few times a week to remove dull skin while depositing nutrients that heal and nourish!

 It’s a hard pill to swallow, but some foods can interfere with our hormones and contribute to developing acne breakouts.
 Some of the biggest culprits?
 Sugar, dairy, and refined carbs.

 But eating clean doesn’t have to be about depriving yourself.
 Instead, focus on all the amazing things you CAN eat guilt-free, and build a repertoire of delicious, satisfying meals!
 To help you out, we’ve even compiled a list of the 99 Best Foods for Clear Skin.